September 9, 1912

 “No, don’t you be worrying about cleaning up.”
 She ordered, moving to the sink.
 “And don’t you be worrying about Mr. Castle and Mr. Mordant.
 Someday you’ll marry a pretty girl, and you probably won’t get along very well with her father either.
 You go out there and enjoy yourself and don’t let their competing bother you.”

 “It’s rather crowded out there,” Andrew said.
 The woman made no protest, simply going about her chores.
 He glanced at the clock, imagining his father walking home right now.
 Alistar was probably hungry and tired and smelling like fish.
 He wondered if his father was thinking about him.
 Andrew had done more in his life the last week, then he had the entire sixteen years before.

-Dear Father, I’m safe in Texas.
-I’ve written first class in a train.
-I have a weeks worth of clothing.
-I’ve even driven automobile.
+I’m safe in Texas.
+I’ve ridden first class on a train.
+I have a week’s worth of clothing.
+I’ve even driven an automobile.
 And today I played for the first time since I left.